Li Weifeng: Loan to Everton

 In the 2003 league season, Li returned from his loan spell at Everton and was immediately incorporated back into the team.
 He was soon made club captain by then manager Zhu Guanghu and within his second spell at the club he would lead them to the 2004 Chinese Super League title for the first time in the club's history.
 After that success, Zhu Guanghu was offered the Chinese Head coach position and Chi Shangbin came in as his replacement.
 Unfortunately for Chi, results significantly deteriorated under his reign and Li along with several other members of the team in Li Yi and Yang Chen publicly criticized his management which resulted in his resignation.

+Shanghai Shenghua

+In the beginning of the 2006 season, Li left Shenzhen due to the club's financial difficulties and followed many of his teammates out of the club.
+Shanghai Shenhua bought him for 6 million yuan despite reported interest from Serie A side Fiorentina.